giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 ![immagine](https://user-images.githubusercontent.com/97847032/161816871-630ae12e-4005-44fb-b003-342a10df0535.png)

- Once DDPG is a off-policy algortihms and the policy is **deterministic** (not stochastic like QAC), if the agent were to explore on-policy, in the beginning it would probably not try a wide enough variety of actions to find useful learning signals.
+ Once DDPG is a off-policy algortihms and the policy is **deterministic** (not stochastic like REINFORCE with baseline), if the agent were to explore on-policy, in the beginning it would probably not try a wide enough variety of actions to find useful learning signals.
 To make DDPG policies explore better, we add white noise to their actions at training time.
+In the DDPG paper (see references) an Ornstein-Uhlenbeck process is used.

  ![immagine](https://user-images.githubusercontent.com/97847032/161817384-95e84e9e-035b-420d-9ffc-360db622cc6b.png)

   ![immagine](https://user-images.githubusercontent.com/97847032/161817856-c267ee10-c504-48a2-9663-cb6657ca038d.png)

+  So, for continuous action signals, it is important to set the noise standard deviation appropriately to encourage exploration.
+An hint : If your agent converges on local optima too quickly, promote agent exploration by increasing the amount of noise.

 </details>